bjovana/compiler/README.md

 # Compiler Construction

-This project was developed as part of the Compiler Construction course.
+This project was developed as part of the Compiler course.

 The objective of the project was to implement the main phases of a compiler, from source code analysis to code generation.